Stupid Things Richard Carrier has Said and DoneA polemic years in the making

 I'd rather leave on a positive note, since I'm interested in the betterment of the world.
 Unfortunately, because Carrier continues to say and do stupid things, this lengthy polemic will be a continuing saga...Further ReadingWhat is a Mythicist?Why I Am a MythicistThe Evemerist vs. Mythicist PositionAstrotheology of the AncientsReligion and the Ph.D.: A Brief HistoryWere George Washington and Thomas Jefferson Jesus Mythicists?

-Here's the thread on Carrier's book: On the Historicity of Jesus* This post has been peer reviewed!
+Here's the thread on Carrier's book: On the Historicity of Jesus* Richard Carrier is out of control and cannot stop himself:Richard Carrier is at it again in Amazon commentsRichard Carrier Exposing His Ignorance and Biases Again* This post has been peer reviewed!